 For projects involving tree planting or direct seeding, appropriate infrastructure and seed supply systems are essential.
-Decisions should be made at least a year in advance on whether to source
+Decisions should be made at least a year in advance on whether to source seeds and produce seedlings in-house, subcontract these tasks or Global Change Biology -WILEY

 Where seed is self-sourced, national legislation and local laws on access to biological material (UN Convention on Biological Diversity, 2011) (www.cbd.int/abs/) and international seed standards (e.g. ENSCONET, 2009b; Pedrini & Dixon, 2020) must be followed, to ensure seeds are high quality and to avoid damaging source populations by over-collecting (no more than 20% of the available ripe seeds should be collected).
 Basic equipment for wild-seed collecting, cleaning and storage is needed.
 Collecting from tall trees requires specialist equipment, including extendible pruners, throw lines, tarpaulins and tree-climbing harnesses.
 Seed collectors should be trained to use this equipment efficiently and safely.
 Training should include phenological monitoring and seed physiology, to ensure that collecting trips are timed efficiently at peak fruiting times and when maturity is optimum (Kallow, 2014).
 Involving botanists and local experts enables species identification, efficient location of trees of target species and optimum timing for collection.
 Data on species identification, ecological conditions and provenance should be recorded simultaneously with the seeds.
-Alternatively, seeds can be provided by a third party, either collected directly from the wild or from wild-origin seed orchards, usually by state agencies or commercial suppliers (Pedrini, Gibson-Rov, et al., 2020).
+Alternatively, seeds can be provided by a third party, either collected directly from the wild or from wild-origin seed orchards, usually by state agencies or commercial suppliers (Pedrini, Gibson-Roy, et al., 2020).